-In lowa, a list of wadeable warm water (WW) candidate stream reference sites was generated in the early 1990s for the state's ten ecoregions and subecoregions.
+In Iowa, a list of wadeable warmwater (WW) candidate stream reference sites was generated in the early 1990s for the state's ten ecoregions and subecoregions.
 Sampling of these WW reference sites began in 1994 and continues; the current rate of sampling is 25 sites per year with the goal of sampling the complete set of reference sites every five years.
-A list of cold water (CW) reference sites was developed in 2010 for the CW streams of the northeastern corner of lowa; the current rate of sampling is four sites per year with the goal of sampling the complete set of reference sites every five years.
+A list of coldwater (CW) reference sites was developed in 2010 for the CW streams of the northeastern corner of Iowa; the current rate of sampling is four sites per year with the goal of sampling the complete set of reference sites every five years.
+See Attachment 2 for details on Iowa DNR's bioassessment methodology.